xelis-project/xelis-community/mining-hashrates/README.md

 - Date: Add the date of your entry
 - Type: CPU or GPU
 - Brand: Brand of the device.
 Ex: NVIDIA
-- Modedl: Model of the device.
+- Model: Model of the device.
 Ex: RTX 4070 Ti
 - Miner: The mining software used.
 Ex: Rigel v1.17.2
 - User: Your username.
 Leave empty if you want.
 - Stock (no modifications)